wandb/docs/docs/guides/hosting/operator-airgapped.md

 All supported values can be found in the Operator W&B [repository](https://github.com/wandb/helm-charts/blob/main/charts/operator/values.yaml).

-## Step 6: Deploy the W&B Platform
+## Step 6: Deploy the W&B platform

 Finally, after setting up the CRD and W&B Operator, deploy the W&B platform using the following command: